 Financial instruments of the Group primarily include cash and cash equivalents, restricted cash, accounts receivable, funds receivable, investments including cost method investment and available-for-sale securities, loans receivable, commitment deposits, short-term loans, long-term loans, amounts due to a related party and convertible senior notes (Note 16) and related derivative liabilities.
 As of December 31, 2013 and 2014, the carrying values of these financial instruments, other than the cost method investment, available-for-sale securities, long-term loans, convertible senior notes and related derivative liabilities, approximated their fair values due to the short-term maturity of these instruments.
 The available-for-sale securities were recorded at fair value based on quoted price in active markets as of December 31, 2014.
 The carrying values of the long-term loans approximate their fair values, as the loans bear interest at rates determined based on the prevailing interest rates in the market.
 The convertible senior notes were recognized based on residual proceeds after allocation to the derivative liabilities at fair market value.
 The estimated fair value of the convertible senior notes based on a market approach was approximately US\$353,316 as of December 31, 2014, and represents a Level 3 valuation in accordance with ASC 820, "Fair Value Measurements and Disclosures".
 When determining the estimated fair value of the convertible senior notes, the Group used a commonly accepted valuation methodology and market-based risk measurements that are indirectly observable, such as credit risk.
-The fair value of the bifurcated derivative liabilities was insignificant for the years ended December 31, 2014 and measures the cost method investment at fair value on a nonrecurring basis only if an impairment charge were to be recognized.
+The fair value of the bifurcated derivative liabilities was insignificant for the years ended December 31, 2013 and 2014.
+The Group determined that it was not practicable to estimate the fair value of its cost method investment as of December 31, 2014 and measures the cost method investment at fair value on a nonrecurring basis only if an impairment charge were to be recognized.